 Secondly, having been a recruiter myself, I can tell you that those certifications, in the eyes of human being recruiters, also do not matter, because, look at the barrier of entry to getting those certifications; a lot of these guys end up coming to my class, we coach people who are Stanford MBA grads, Wharton MBA grads, all the top schools that you can think of, in New York and San Francisco, these are two very expensive areas to live in.
 You’ve got a very competitive talent pool in a highly concentrated area.
-Having an MBA certification has, in no way shape or form, made it easier for these people increase the quantity of product manager interviews that they’re getting, nor has it improved the quality of their interviews by improving their conversion ratio.
+Having an MBA certification has, in no way shape or form, made it easier for these people to increase the quantity of product manager interviews that they’re getting, nor has it improved the quality of their interviews by improving their conversion ratio.

 So, certifications do not matter.
 I’ve never looked at a resume, saw somebody had an MBA, and I was jumping up and down.
 Not just the MBA, any other certification.

 Edward: In the cases where you have a company that’s specifically asking recruiters to find possible employees with Scrum certifications or say they were asked for a particular level of Agile certification, are you still not seeing those being impacted by those certifications?

 Richard: Well, even when those companies are asking for a specific certification, in the grand scheme of things, how many companies are asking for that specific certification?
 Is it 50% of the market?
 Is it 20% of the market?
 Go out there and apply.
 I have members saying, “Hey, Rich, I’ve got three and a half years of experience, and this company is asking for four to six years of experience…” I say, just apply, what’s the worst that can happen?
 Are you honestly going to end up on a blacklist because you’re six months to a year short?
-We have people taking our program right now that are fresh from university whom are applying to jobs where you need four years of experience, and they’re still landing positions.
+We have people taking our program right now that are fresh from university who are applying to jobs where you need four years of experience, and they’re still landing positions.